 To use the Feifel system, you would close down the large round cover of the air intake in the middle of the engine hatch .
-The engine would then draw in air through two pipes leading to the Feifel filter unit.
-They, in turn, would draw air from the central area of the engine deck, via two more pipes.
+The engine would then draw in air through a slot in the hatch, to which you would connect a V-duct and two trunks leading to the Feifel filter units.
+They, in turn, would draw air from the central area of the engine deck, via two more trunks.

 Dusty air enters each filter through a duct on its upper side, as shown by the arrows.
 The shape of that duct induces the cyclone (rotation of the air) within the tube.
 Cleaned air emerges from the tops of the tubes.

 This is a view from below.
 There was a cap on the bin, attached by a chain, but it is missing from this museum unit.
 The three caps were used to drain the unit of water after submersion of the Tiger.

 We can see the bottom of a filter tube, and a small hole in its center; the extracted dust falls out of this hole.
 Cyclonic filters usually have a tapered lower segment.
 These ones appear to be cylinders, but I suspect that a conical segment is hidden within each tube, otherwise I don't see how the dust could all be guided to this hole.